Chenyt-Dev/coding/Meta_high_frequency.md

 * Compare the 4 start/end points of two list node and then move the index one at a time.
 * Just need to visit each interval once or twice so time is O(n).

+### 973. K Closest Points to Origin
+* Use quick select to just get the closest k points but don't need to sort them.
+Average time O(n), worst can be O(n^2) as the pivot can be bad.